 - Progression to cirrhosis is more rapid when there is alcoholic liver disease or, indeed, any form of concomitant liver disease (for example, chronic viral hepatitis).
 Poor control of hyperlipidaemia or diabetes will also accelerate progression of fibrosis.

-- Hepatocellular carcinoma can occur at the same rate as with other forms of liver disease.
+- Liver cancer can occur at the same rate as with other forms of liver disease.

 The prognosis depends on the stage of disease.